cwmoss/doda/README.md

 ## why?

-i need a fast and simple way to store rather static data in my app. that kind of data i don't want to have in a database. maybe the app doesn't need a database anyways. it should be flexible regarding the questions:
+i need a fast and simple way to store rather static data in my app. that kind of data i don't want to have in a database. maybe the app doesn't need a database anyways.

-* do i want to load it only if it's needed? (lazy load when needed seldomly)
-* can i use different formats according to the kind of data?
+### features

+* support multiple data formats: yaml, json, ini, serialized php
+* support lazy load from files
+* support lazy load from anonymous functions
+* support cache (serialized php as the fastest format for deserialization)

 ## install